PanwarJayant/Diseases-Tewiki/README.md

 - [translate](./Code/translate.ipynb): it contains the code for using Google translator to translate English scraped dataset into Hindi dataset.
 It also contains code for transliteration.
 - [translateInfobox](./Code/translateInfobox.ipynb): this file contains the code for translating the scraped English infobox information.
 - [merge](./Code/merge.ipynb): this file contains the code for merging the translated files of the website scraped data and infobox data.

+### Generating articles

+- [template](./Template/template.j2): it contains the template for the structure of a disease and condition article
+- [genXML](./genXML.py): it contains the backbone structure for conversion to XML
+- [render](./render.py): it contains the code for generating XML dump of articles using the template and the dataset
+- [diseases](./diseases.xml): the final XML dump file of all the 1157 diseases and conditions